skip to content

 Fieldwork Funding is not a reimbursement fund.
 The application must be made in advance of any period of LTWA, and any costs that predate the application or approval will be automatically discounted.
 Your application is an estimated account of your fieldwork expenses; if successful, you will be paid the money in advance and asked to provide accounting and receipts on your return (See below for more details).

 4. You must apply for the correct round within which your travel falls but you can apply to both rounds within the same calendar year, if required.
-Please note, priority will be given to those applying for the first time in the calendar year.
-You must have reconciled previous fund payments before you can apply again.
+Please note, priority will be given to those applying for the first time.
+You must have reconciled previous fund payments before you can apply again - please note that second and third applications may not be approved if we receive a large amount of first time applicants in any particular funding round.
 If the dates of your trip overlaps the rounds then you only need to apply once but please make this clear in your application.

 What you can apply for